Gerg-L/nvim-flake/README.md

 Example of adding a plugin: `npins add github nvim-treesitter nvim-treesitter-context --branch main` Example of updated all plugins: `npins --directory . update --full`

-All lua configuration is done in the /gerg directory and added as a plugin My lua config is not very good so I recommend writing your own
+All lua configuration is done in the /gerg directory and added to plugins

+My lua config is not very good so I recommend writing your own

 ## Inspiration